ropitz/dataarc-demo/docs/dataarc-api.rst

   centered around "changing landscape".
 May be related to many combinators, and may have many concept topics.
 * *Dataset* -- a dataset with defined attributes.
-The dataset will belong to one category, but may have many Combinators, Dataset fields, and fieatures
+The dataset will belong to one category, but may have many combinators, dataset fields, and features
 * *Event* -- automatic events logged by the API, such as create, update, delete, etc.
 * *Features* -- relates to individual data points.
 Belongs to one dataset, but may